ece4078dev/ECE4078_Lab_2025/Week11/README.md

 ## Changelist
 - Clarified object localisation marking formula to replace references to target with object
 	- Object localisation scores against all objects in the environment
+ - Removed references to collision penalties in object estimation marking formula
 ---

 ## Final Demo marking scheme